 In 1998 the Law Society of Manitoba adopted the following policy statements:

-1. Men and women full participate in the legal profession regardless of age, disability, race, religion, marital or family status or sexual orientation.
+1. All persons* fully participate in the legal profession regardless of age, disability, race, religion, marital or family status or sexual orientation.

 2. Legal services are reasonably available to the public at a reasonable cost.

 In order to carry out these policies, the Law Society of Manitoba has made a commitment to develop and make available model workplace policies and creative programs and services to assist members of the profession in identifying and removing barriers to entry to and practice within the profession.

 The Law Society of Manitoba has prepared the following: